-The player who wins the Hart Memorial Trophy as the NHL’s Most Valuable Player Award doesn’t have to be Canadian, but it certainly seems to help.
-Seventy-eight of the 92 Hart Trophy winners since the NHL started handing out the award in 1924 have been Canadian.
+The player who wins the Hart Memorial Trophy as the NHL’s Most Valuable Player doesn’t have to be Canadian, but it sure seems to help.
+Seventy-eight of the 92 Hart Trophy winners (as of 2021) since the NHL started handing out the award in 1924 have been Canadian.

 NHL MVP odds

 See below for the current odds at the top online sportsbooks on Hart Memorial Trophy favourites.
-Click on any odds to go directly to the sportsbook, claim your bonus and start getting your Hart bets in.
+Click on any odds to go directly to the sportsbook and start getting your Hart bets in.

 NHL MVP betting trends

 Scoring seems to matter most when it comes to Hart Trophy voting.
 Over the past 72 NHL seasons, dating back to 1948, the Hart Trophy winner was in the top three in scoring 78% of the time.
 Take away the seven goalies that have won the Hart over that time and the Hart Trophy winner was in the top three in scoring a whopping 86% of the time.

 The Art Ross Trophy is awarded to the NHL’s leading scorer (points).
 However, the Art Ross Trophy winner has also won the Hart 38 times over the past 72 NHL seasons.
 That’s 53% of the time.
 The Art Ross Trophy winner has also placed in the top three in Hart Trophy voting 59 times over that period.
 That’s 82% of the time.

 It proves Hart Trophy voters are basing a lot of their voting on scoring stats and you should probably base your Hart Trophy bets on the same thing.
 Accepting that scoring is the biggest factor in who wins the Hart means you should probably stick to betting on forwards.
 The past 72 Hart Trophy winners have included 61 forwards (85%), seven goalies (10%), and just four defensemen (6%).